Don't believe the hype

 We dislike it so much that we added science and technology to the list on “Saviors against death”, where religions have occupied the top places for a long time.

-Technology has been given magical power and through it we hoped to turn earth into a garden of Eden.
+Technology has by us humans been given magical power and through it we hoped to turn earth into a garden of Eden.
 However earth can never be the garden of Eden and human beings cannot be angels.
 Both earth and we human beings have limits.

 Earth is finite and we are dissipative structures, consuming resources and leaving waste to survive.
-The economy, made up by us human, is in the same way a dissipative structure, something that we have seen was forgotten by many of us and still is, as many humans look for technology to help us from something that humans and technology has caused.
+The economy, made up by us humans and our technology, is in the same way a dissipative structure, something that we have seen was forgotten by many of us and still is, as many humans look for technology to help us from something that humans and technology has caused.

-A shift in value of the idea of technology is needed.
-It is not magical.
-Technology is built on an unequal exchange of potential energy (exergy) concealed by the idea of money and prices.
+A shift in value of the idea of technology is therefore needed.
+It is important yes but not magical and besides the limits of technology to solve our growing planetary problem it is also often built on an unequal exchange of potential energy (exergy) concealed by the idea of money and prices.
 This inequality can be seen looking at a map of the world at night.
 Where it is lit is where resources ended up and where it is dark is where it was taken from.

 So how can we understand how to use technology?